One of South Australia’s Leading Barristers Chambers

 Margaret Ross

-Margaret is a barrister and mediator in Australia, where she has been a legal practitioner for 40 years and a mediator for 32 years.
+Margaret is a barrister, mediator and arbitrator in Australia, where she has been a legal practitioner for 40 years and a mediator for 32 years.
 She joined the Independent Bar in 1993.
 She specialises in Family Law, Mediation and Dispute Management in a wide area of disputes.

 Margaret is a Nationally Accredited Mediator and a Registered Family Dispute Resolution Practitioner.
 She has mediated over 1,500 disputes since 1990.